grantcarthew/start-prototype/docs/cli/start.md

 These flags work on all `start` commands.

 **--agent** _name_
 : Which agent to use.
 Overrides default agent from config.
+If the agent is not found in the local or global configuration, it will be searched for in the GitHub asset catalog and can be lazy-loaded on first use.

 ```bash
 start --agent gemini
 ```

 **--role** _name_
 : Which role to use for the system prompt.
 Overrides default role from config.
-Must reference a role defined in `[roles.<name>]` configuration.
+If the role is not found in the local or global configuration, it will be searched for in the GitHub asset catalog and can be lazy-loaded on first use.

 ```bash
 start --role security-auditor